vgslavov/Problems/leetcode/sysdesign.md

 ### Redis

-* a "datastructure store" written in C.
+* a "data structure store" written in C
 * mode
     * single-node
     * replicated: for HA